mariadb-corporation/mariadb-columnstore-api/python/docs/usage/basic_bulk_insert.rst

    :lineno-start: 28
    :caption: example/basic_bulk_insert.py

-A new instance of :py:class:`ColumnStoreDriver` is created which will attempt to find the ``Columnstore.xml`` configuration file by first searching for the environment variable :envvar:`COLUMNSTORE_INSTALL_DIR` and then the default path of ``/usr/local/mariadb/columnstore/etc/Columnstore.xml``.
+A new instance of :py:class:`ColumnStoreDriver` is created which will attempt to find the ``Columnstore.xml`` configuration file in the default path of ``/etc/columnstore/Columnstore.xml``.
 Alternatively we could provide a path as a parameter to :py:class:`ColumnStoreDriver`.

 .. literalinclude:: ../../example/basic_bulk_insert.py
    :linenos: